Mr. Props Logo

 5. Tax Obligations

-Turkey has no city-level accommodation tax separate from national levies.
-All short-term rental income in Istanbul falls under two national instruments: Value Added Tax (KDV) under VAT Law No. 3065, and income tax under Income Tax Law No. 193.
+Short-term rental income in Istanbul falls under two national instruments: Value Added Tax (KDV) and income tax.

 Tax Type